asadfgglie/Discod-Bot-Java-version/README.md

 Its flask backend can share by `HumanFeedback` service.

+You can get some examples model in my other project: https://github.com/asadfgglie/ChatBot

 #### HumanFeedback

 It can use dialog-model to generate conversation, and then make people chose best reply or teach model how to say.